Economy (linguistics): Definitions

 The standard concept of economy, or, the "classical definition", was published by André Martinet in his Économie des changements phonétiques (1955).
 Martinet studied the manifestations of economy in phonology and syntax and defined it as the unstable balance between the needs of communication—which are always changing—and natural human inertia, two essential forces contributing to the optimization of the linguistic system.

 Previous definitions included the principle of least effort as discussed by Joseph Vendryes (1939) and George Kingsley Zipf (1949).
 Two contradicting principles of 'economy' were first recognized by Henry Sweet (1888).
 By contrast, William Dwight Whitney (1875) had discussed linguistic economy before him, but only as relates to the single principle of parsimony.
 Georg von der Gabelentz (1901) did not use the term but identified two conflicting desiderata in grammar: comfort of the speaker, and clarity, which favors the addressee.
 Other terms for economy include competing motivations, the homeostatic principle, and the mechanical principle (William Labov).
-Another similar concept is Martin Haspelmath's form–frequency correspondence, which argues that more frequent forms are unmarked and therefore shorter than the less frequent forms, which are marked and longer.
+Another similar concept is Martin Haspelmath's form–frequency correspondence, which argues that more frequent forms are unmarked and therefore shorter than less frequent forms, which are marked and longer.
 These premises create "a balance between parsimony and clarity", promoting efficiency of communication in terms of production and processing.